Friendly-Pixel/grid-editor/README.md

 Grid Editor
 ===========

-Grid Editor is a visual javascript editor for the [bootstrap 3 grid system](http://getbootstrap.com/css/#grid), written as a [jQuery](http://jquery.com/) plugin.
+Grid Editor is a visual javascript editor for the [bootstrap 4 grid system](http://getbootstrap.com/css/#grid), written as a [jQuery](http://jquery.com/) plugin.
 You can create, drag, resize and delete rows and columns, and set different column widths for tablets and phones.

+(Looking for the bootstrap __3__ version?
+Use the `0.*` version in the [bootstrap_3 branch](https://github.com/Frontwise/grid-editor/tree/bootstrap_3))

 It provides integration plugins for the following rich text editors to edit column content: TinyMCE, summernote and CKEditor.